 Besides gardening and everything connected with Nailsworth Percy Yarnold also had an interest in water divining.
 This he shared with members of my maternal grandfather’s family.
 My father had an unusual book in his possession entitled ‘The Theory of Water Finding with Advice Thereon by a Professional’, namely Benjamin Tompkins and it was published in June 1892.
 Dad had inscribed the book, ‘From P. Yarnold to W.J.
 Barton’.

 Occasionally Percy Yarnold took me up to the Lawn at Forest Green to watch the Rovers play football.
 This was not my favourite pastime and I seemed to be looking elsewhere when the goals were scored.
 For a time Percy was President of the Supporters’ Club and I often wonder what he would make of today’s professional football at ‘The New Lawn’.

 In 1969 Mrs Yarnold died.
 At the time I was about to commence my studies at Marling School and a school friend was her great nephew, Philip Berry, a farmer’s son from Painswick.
 From now on life would be very different for Percy.
-I cannot remember the funeral service or even the circumstances of her death.
-All I can recall is visiting her grave at Forest Green Congregational Cemetery.
+I cannot remember the funeral service or even the circumstances of her death but I can recall visiting her grave at Forest Green Congregational Cemetery.

 ‘Florence Marian Yarnold, born December 6th 1881, died August 22nd 1969.
 A loving wife and mother.’